 - They kill their prey by thrusting their sharp tongue, much like a small rasp or file, into the victim and injecting venomous saliva.

 - After hatching, octopuses live as tiny paralarvae drifting around in clouds of plankton near the ocean surface.

 - Octopus paralarvae feed on the abundant zooplankton — but life in the plankton layer is perilous – they take a turn at becoming food for the billions of other creatures that feed on plankton.

 - Biologists estimate that out of 50,000 to 75,000 eggs laid, only 2 will survive to become mature adults.

 - Octopuses are highly intelligent, somewhat comparable to your pet cat or dog.
 Their abilities in navigating mazes and their problem-solving skills show that they have both short and long-term memory.

-Don’t forget to check out my article of fascinating facts about octopus sex – including a detachable penis!
-(Can male octopuses have an erection?
+Don’t forget to check out my article on fascinating facts about octopus sex – including a detachable p…(er… male member) (Can male octopuses have an erection?
 Find out!)